 We’re launching a campaign to end period poverty in Scotland, adding our voice to some other amazing organisations already doing great work in this area.

 The impact of poverty can often by a hidden problem but according to the Trussel Trust over 133,000 people attended a food bank last financial year.
 Women and girls living in poverty in Scotland cannot afford tampons or sanitary towels and are being forced to resort to using newspapers and socks.
+In fact, a new survey from Plan International UK found one in five girls have changed to a less suitable sanitary product and one in seven have had to borrow products from a friend due to cost issues.

 What can you do to help?